Turn Casual Visitors into Customers with a WordPress Slide-in Signup Form

 - A 10% conversion rate is highly unlikely

-In my opinion you should be working within a 2-5%+ range of expectation.
+In my opinion, you should be working within a 2-5%+ range of expectations.
 This may not sound like a lot, but if your conversion rate is currently 1%, an increase to 2% is considerable.

 And that’s not even taking into account the exponential effect of having more subscribers.
 The more subscribers you have, the more subscribers you are likely to reach (through word of mouth, social sharing and so on).
 In reality, a 100% increase in conversion rate will lead to subscriber growth way in excess of 100% over time.

 So take all of the above information and now imagine if you were able to increase your subscriber rate from 1% to 3%, or 1% to 4%, or even higher.
 We’re now talking in the realms of completely transforming your blog without actually attracting any more visitors.